-Smith had an artistry , a flair and athletic superiority that put him in another stratosphere.
+Smith had artistry, flair, and athletic superiority that put him in another stratosphere.
 His fielding was so good that people often dogged him for his hitting, which is not shabby at all.
 Smith had a .262 career average and 2,460 hits.
-Hes also among the greatest base stealers of all-time with 580 career swipes.
+He’s also among the greatest base stealers of all-time with 580 career swipes.

 He makes the all-time Top 20 in almost every offensive statistic for a shortstop and was the centerpiece of a Phillies team that won two NL pennants and a World Series in 2008.
 He has four Gold Gloves and four seasons of at least 10 Defensive Runs Saved.